 - Community Health

 - Public Health Nutrition

-Most often, students who want to pursue an MPH during their medical education take a year off after completion of their 1st year of clinical rotations (in fact, many schools do not accept applications from pre-clinical students).
-Over time a large number of Stanford medical students have chosen this path, completing MPH programs at UC Berkeley, UC Davis, Harvard, UCLA, University of Washington, Johns Hopkins, Columbia, and other Schools of Public Health.
+Often students who want to pursue an MPH during their medical education take a year off after completion of their 1st year of clinical rotations and enroll in MPH programs geared specifically towards students who have earned or are concurrently enrolled in professional degree programs.
+Many Stanford medical students have chosen this option at UC Berkeley, UC Davis, Harvard, UCLA, University of Washington , Johns Hopkins, Columbia, and other schools of public health.

-Others elect to pursue an MPH after graduating from medical school, as part of a training fellowship, or as a sabbatical later in their careers.
-There are advantages to each scenario.
+Students may also pursue an MPH after graduating from medical school, as part of a training fellowship or as a sabbatical later in their careers.